Kimberley Motley: Career

 On June 21, 2014, Motley's husband, Claudiare Motley, was shot in Milwaukee after attending a high school reunion due to an attempted carjacking committed by Nathan King, a sixteen year old.
 Eventually King was shot while attempting another robbery and became paralyzed as a result.
 Motley represented Claudiare and Victoria Davison, the woman who shot King, in court.
 On July 16, 2015, King was found guilty of the two counts of Attempted Armed Robbery against Motley and Davison and ultimately was sentenced to twelve years of initial confinement in prison to be followed by eight years of extended supervision..
 A documentary about Motley's husband shooting entitled, When Claude Got Shot, won an Exceptional Merit in Documentary Filmmaking Emmy in 2022.

 On December 16, 2016, Motley went to Havana, Cuba to represent activist and artist Danilo Machado.
 While in Havana, Motley was arrested without charge and subsequently deported from Cuba.
 On January 21, 2017, Machado was released from El Combinado del Este prison without charge.

 In June 2021 Motley helped a decorated Afghan Air Force pilot Naiem Asadi and his family leave Afghanistan.
 The Taliban posted pictures of Major Asadi online with the instructions to, "Find him and kill him."
 Motley helped the family obtain humanitarian parole visas to the U.S. In 2021, Motley was accused of by an Afghan couple for allegedly assisting US Marine Joshua Mast in the alleged abduction of an Afghan child, Motley has vehemently denied the claims and is suing for defamation.

-In July 28, 2021 Wisconsin Judge Glenn Yamahiro found probable cause to charge Officer Joseph Mensah for the shooting and killing of Jay Anderson, Jr. on June 23, 2016.
+On July 28, 2021, Wisconsin Judge Glenn Yamahiro found probable cause to charge Officer Joseph Mensah for the shooting and killing of Jay Anderson Jr. on June 23, 2016.
 The Anderson family is said to have used an obscure John Doe law option.
 Joseph Mensah is an officer who killed three males of color in less than five years time and the department found significant training issues.

 A documentary about Motley's husband shooting entitled, When Claude Got Shot, won an Exceptional Merit in Documentary Filmmaking Emmy in September 2022.

-In May 8, 2023 Motley represented dozens of protestors in federal court alleged to have been targeted by police in the creation of a target list for their part in the 2020 George Floyd protests.
+On May 8, 2023, Motley represented dozens of protestors in federal court alleged to have been targeted by police in the creation of a target list for their part in the 2020 George Floyd protests.